-I’m hosting a new eco-adventure with Quapaw Outfitters that’s part vacation, part wilderness survival training, and part everything you ever wanted in a grand adventure.
+I co-host an eco-adventure with Quapaw Outfitters.
+It’s part vacation, part wilderness survival training, and part everything you ever wanted in a grand adventure.

-With Big River Wild Adventures, you’ll learn basic survival skills while canoeing some 300 miles on America’s largest river, on big water through big wilderness country, with experienced, and safe guides.
+With Big River Wild Adventures, you’ll learn basic survival skills while canoeing on America’s largest river, on big water through big wilderness country, with experienced, and safe guides.
 It’s a trip of a lifetime and whole lot of fun!

 by Leon Pantenburg

 Survival Common Sense is operated by me and I am the Director of Instruction for Big River Wild Adventures.
-You can check out my history and info on my website and You Tube channel which I’ve been operating for almost 10 years.
+You can check out my history and info on my website and You Tube channel which I’ve been operating for more than 13 years.
 (Facebook, Pinterest, and Instagram.)

 I am a retired Central Oregon Community College instructor and my career was spent as a newspaperman, journalist and educator.
 But as a kid, I became a hardcore river rat after reading “Huckleberry Finn” and “Life on the Mississippi”.